Why study here?

 - Our staff are leaders in their fields.

-- Our department is ranked among the top 10 in the UK, is among Europe's leading research departments, and among the 100 best worldwide.
+- We are one of Europe's leading research departments, and among the 100 best worldwide.

 - Three Nobel prize winners have worked within Economics in the University.

 - We are committed to excellence in teaching at the undergraduate and postgraduate level.